Reviews You Can Rely On

 Though we assigned this metric the lowest weight, each blanket's features and design elements still impact the overall performance.
 We considered extra features like pockets, loops, and tie-downs, as well as those little things we noticed during testing that don't fall into any other testing area, like warranties and washability.

 The Kammok Firebelly has a host of snaps, zippers, and extra included straps that enable its spectacular versatility.
 It also comes with a waterproof rolltop stuff sack.
-The Rumpl models, Nomadix Festival, and Yeti Lowland have at least four corner loops for tying or staking down on a windy day or hanging up to dry.
-The Horizon Hound and REI Camp also have a loop for hanging your blanket.
+The Rumpl Original Puffy, Nomadix Festival, and Yeti Lowlands have at least four corner loops for tying or staking down on a windy day or hanging up to dry.
+The Horizon Hound Down and REI Camp also have a loop for hanging your blanket.

-Utility hooks are helpful when staking down blankets or handing them up.
+Utility hooks are helpful when staking down blankets or hanging them up.

 Conclusion